 Collegiate School Admissions Guidance

-personal growth.
-Collegiate expects their students to take
+growth.
+Collegiate expects their students to take their

-from the intense academic program offered by Collegiate
+the intense academic program offered by Collegiate as well

 Applicants should have an outstanding academic record, including top standardized test results, paired with active extra-curricular interests, excelling in at least one area of the arts or academia.